Build on iOS

 To avoid "No such file or directory" build errors, make sure that the Reader SDK Run Script phase is the last phase in the list.

-The Reader SDK does not currently support bitcode.
+The Reader SDK doesn't currently support bitcode.
 To disable bitcode:

 If your application target is pure Objective-C and contains no Swift code, you must include the standard Swift libraries with your application.